IUPAC/WFChemCookbook/book/manipulations/using_inchi.md

 Please be aware that complex InChIs can not be interpreted by the CACTUS Chemical Identifier Resolver.

 Again, import and export features of the common molecular drawing packages may be useful in this case.
 Last but not least, databases can also help find an InChI or an InChIKey from a SMILES; provided the compound is included in the database.
-Remember to check the responses before taking them as correct (specially for stereochemistry and isotope distribution).
+Remember to check the responses before taking them as correct (especially for stereochemistry and isotope distribution).

 ## Case 5: I only have the CAS Registry Number (CAS-RN) for my chemical